OpenMPDK/dss-ansible/README.md

 ### Ansible Host Setup

 On a linux host, on the same management network as all hosts in the TESS cluster, install the latest version of Ansible version 2.9 using python3.
+Note that Ansible 2.10 or later is not yet supported.
 **Do not use a package-manager version of Ansible.**

     yum install -y python3